Click here to download a pdf file of the walk

 (5) After visiting the mill you have two options for your return route

-A) Take the direct return the way you came along the banks of the River Rawthey.
-Then at the picnic area by New Bridge either carry on by the riverside on your original route or take an alternative, quicker and level route back by going through the kissing gate to your right (Short return on the map).
+A) Return the way you came along the banks of the River Rawthey.
+Then at the picnic area by New Bridge go through the kissing gate to your right (Short return on the map).
 The path takes you around Settlebeck School’s playing field to a lane by the tennis courts.
 Turn left down the lane to the back of Sedbergh Primary School and the old Vicarage then back up Vicarage Lane to the town.

 B) Alternatively take a longer return via Millthrop along quiet country lanes, and then through either delightful woodland or back along the opposite bank of the River Rawthey:

-(6) Return to the bridge and turn left in front of the cottages along a very narrow, traffic-free lane to the A684.
-Turn right down this road (take care no pavement) for about 100m to the next left turn, a narrow lane with very little traffic.
+(6) From the mill return to the row of the cottages and turn left along a very narrow, traffic-free lane to the A684.
+Turn right down this road (take care, no pavement) for about 100m to the next left turn, a narrow lane with very little traffic.
 Follow the lane and go left at the end.

-(7) Take the next right turn which leads you to the small village of Millthrop.
-You will pass the Long Rigg outdoor centre on your left which used to be an isolation hospital.
-When you come into Millthrop look for a footpath between two houses on your right and this will take you down to the River Rawthey.
+(7) Take the next right turn, signposted to Dent, which leads you to the small village of Millthrop.
+This road is known locally as Hospital Lane and soon on the left you will pass the old isolation hospital, until recently used as the Long Rigg outdoor centre.
+When you come into Millthrop look for a footpath on your right at the end of the first row of terraced cottages.
+This will take you down to the River Rawthey.

 Again you now have two options: